 Cyber insurance (also referred to as cyber risk or cyber liability insurance) is a form of cover designed to protect your business from threats in the digital age, such as data breaches or malicious cyber hacks on work computer systems.
-A business is responsible for its own cyber security, but in the event of a cyber attack having the right insurance will mean you aren’t alone.
+A business is responsible for its own cybersecurity, but having the right insurance will mean you aren’t alone in the event of a cyber attack.
 Cyber liability cover will provide crucial support to help your business stay afloat.

 What does cyber insurance cover?